-Combine Your PhD With MBA-Level Training That Is Required For Management Positions In Industry
+Combine Your PhD With MBA-Level Knowledge That Is Required For Management Positions In Industry

 Introducing Scientist MBA by Cheeky Scientist